 - AMD Ryzen 7 5700X – now $399.20 with the promo code SAFY20 (usually around $430)

 - AMD Ryzen 7 5800X – now $460 with the promo code SAFY20 (usually around $649)

 - AMD Ryzen 9 5900X – now $636.58 with the promo code PLUSHY7 (usually around $799)

 AMD has always promised quality combined with affordability with its Ryzen range.
 Those are some great savings across the board, especially for the processing power you’ll be getting.
-Released back in November 2020, any of these CPUs are a solid investment if you’re building a gaming rig from scratch, or your current CPU is starting to show its age.
+Released back in November 2020 (except for the 7 5700X, which came out earlier this year), any of these CPUs are a solid investment if you’re building a gaming rig from scratch, or your current CPU is starting to show its age.

 Are AMD’s 5000 series worth picking up?

 In Kotaku Australia’s comparison and review of AMD’s Ryzen 5000 series, here’s what we had to say:

 For users that have been holding off on an older Intel platform (like 7700K or 8700K-esque chips) or you’ve been sitting on the first-gen Ryzen CPUs for a while, now is definitely a good time to buy in.
 AMD hasn’t just finally come to the party with more core counts, price and power efficiency — now their architecture is genuinely starting to kick some arse.

 Buying new computer parts can be a bit of a waiting game sometimes.
 While you’re willing to make certain compromises when building or upgrading your rig, there’s always that one specific piece that you’re deadset on having.
 Unfortunately, that single must-have piece usually comes with a chunky price tag.